Holcan123/function_generator-/README.md

 I used this project to combine everything I've learned messing around with Python.
 There are things that are unnecessary, but I'm doing them so I can use what I've learned, and if everything goes as planned, the next project will be just as interesting, or not, who knows!
 Feel free to leave a comment giving feedback on things I can improve, and remember:

-""la vida nos zarandea de maneras que no podemos imaginar con situaciones que probablemente te dejen mirando a una pared por un buen rato pero almenos usemos el tiempo en no lamentarnos por lo que ya paso sino en construirnos para lo que viene!!"
+"la vida nos zarandea de maneras que no podemos imaginar con situaciones que probablemente te dejen mirando a una pared por un buen rato pero almenos usemos el tiempo en no lamentarnos por lo que ya paso sino en construirnos para lo que viene!!"

 __〆(^_< )